Learn more about several aspects of the IEEE Fellows Program by reviewing the frequently asked questions answered below.

 Note: IEEE Society affiliation membership does not apply.

-The IEEE Fellows Staff notifies successful nominees and their nominators via e-mail or first class mail.
+IEEE Fellows Staff notifies successful nominees and their nominators via e-mail.

-Nominators of unsuccessful nominees will be notified via e-mail or first class mail.
+Nominators of unsuccessful nominees will be notified via e-mail.